Records: 2 people in execution knew drugs hadn’t been tested

 “The failure to ensure that the lethal injection chemicals were produced in accordance with .. standards is disturbing,” said Smith's attorney Kelley Henry in an emailed statement.
 “Compounded high risk sterile injectables such as those used in the Tennessee lethal injection protocol are extremely risky.”

-Associated Press writers Jonathan Mattise and Travis Loller contributed to this report.
+Associated Press writers Jonathan Mattise and Travis Loller in Nashville contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.